trailofbits/polytracker/docs/tdag.md

   uint32_t prealloc_end;
 };
 ```
 Each of the `FDMappingHdr` structures has an implicit index.
-Subsequent structures in the tdag use that index to refer to each `FDMappingHdr`
+Subsequent structures in the TDAG use that index to refer to each `FDMappingHdr`.
 ```
 [FDMappingHdr][FDMappingHdr]...[FDMappingHdr]
 Index 0        Index 1      ...
 Index N
 ```
-The `fd` indicates the number of the fd as seen in the running program.
-The `name_offset` and `name_len` specifies offset and length of the filename that was opened and had file descriptor `fd` in the program.
-The `prealloc_begin` and `prealloc_end`, if not zero, indicates a source taint sequence of adjacent labels that was preallocated for this file.
+The `fd` field is the file descriptor as seen at runtime.
+The `name_offset` is the offset at which the name associated with `fd` is located in the TDAG file.
+The `name_len` is the length of the file name at `name_offset`.
+The `prealloc_begin` and `prealloc_end`, if not zero, indicate a source taint sequence of adjacent labels that was preallocated for this file.
 The idea is to have as many contiguous labels as possible for the same file, aiming at maximising the number of ranges generated.

 ### SourceTaint, UnionTaint and RangeTaint - the actual TDAG
-At `tdag_mapping_offset` there are `tdag_mapping_count` uint64_t entries.
-Each entry denotes either SourceTaint, UnionTaint or RangeTaint.
+At `tdag_mapping_offset` there is `tdag_mapping_count` of `uint64_t` entries.
+Each entry denotes either a Source-, Union- or Range-Taint.
 Their relative index is the taint label.
 Index zero is unused as it denotes 'not tainted'.
-The general layout of these 64-bit values are:
+The general layout of the `uint64_t` value is:
 ```
 | x y zzz...z |
   63        0
 ```
 Bits `x` and `y` are common for the three kinds of taint values.
+The value `x` is set to one to indicate that it is a source taint and to zero if it is a Union- or Range-Taint.
 The value `y` is set to one if the taint affects control flow and zero if not.
-The value `x` is set to one to indicate that it is a source taint and
-to zero if it is a Union- or Range-Taint.

 For SourceTaint, the following layout is used:
 ```
 | x y ooo oo iiiiiiii |
   63  61     7      0
 ```
 Here, `o` denotes the offset in the source file.
-The `i` denotes the source file index, referring to the `FDMappingHdr` index and structures previouysly described.
+The `i` denotes the source file index, referring to the `FDMappingHdr` index and structures previously described.

 If `x` is zero, the value is either a Union-Taint or a Range-Taint.
 They share a common layout
 ```
 | x y vvv ... v www ... w |
   63  61        30      0
 ```
-Here, `v` and `w` denotes unsigned integers referring to other taint values in the tdag structure.
+Here, `v` and `w` denotes unsigned integers referring to other taint values in the TDAG structure.
 To differentiate between a range and a union the following rule is used:
 ```
 v < w => RangeTaint
 w < v => UnionTaint